openplotter/docs/getting_started/downloading.rst

 Advanced
 ********

-You can install OpenPlotter from scratch in any computer running your favourite Debian derivative distribution, and of course in Raspbian.
-Hovewer, if your distribution is not Raspbian and your computer is not a Raspberry Pi, you will not be able to install some apps.
+You can install OpenPlotter from scratch in any computer running your favourite Debian derivative distribution, and of course in *Raspberry PI OS*.
+Hovewer, if your distribution is not *Raspberry PI OS* and your computer is not a Raspberry Pi, you will not be able to install some apps.

 :Common apps: Settings, Docs, OpenCPN installer, Xygrib, Signal K installer, Dashboards, Network, Serial, CAN, IoT, Signal K filter, Kplex, SDR VHF
 :Raspberry apps: Pypilot, Moitessier HAT, I2C sensors, GPIO